airpair/git-powered-collaborative-blogging/post.md

 `touch README.md`

-**Section 1** covers a birds eye view of our what we're doing. **Section 2** covers philophical and practical discussion on why developers need a git powered blogging system.
-In **Section 3** I'll describe what our first interpretation actually looks like and the technicalities of how we put it together.
-In **Section 4** we'll get all fuzzy with the soft community building challenges ahead to make it work.
-Finally, **Section 5** will end with a summary and lead into our *$100,000 Writing Competition*.
+**Section 1** covers a birds eye view of what we're doing. **Section 2** covers philophical and practical discussion on why developers need a git powered community blogging system.
+In **Section 3** I'll describe what our first implementation actually looks like, including the technicalities of how we put it together.
+In **Section 4** we'll get warm, soft and fuzzy with the  community building challenges ahead.
+Finally, **Section 5** will end with a summary leading into our [*$100,000 Writing Competition*](/100k-writing-competition).

 ### 1.3 What's in this for you?

-`touch Why write on AirPair`
+`touch Why-write-on-AirPair.editorconfig`

-Here's a list of pros we think you're going to love.
-We'll explore each more depth in later parts of this post:
+Here's some pros we think you'll love.
+Each we'll explore in more depth, later in this post:

 **For readers**

 - More comprehensive and up to date technical content than ever before.
-- Clear signals from our review system that a post is worth reading.
+- Clear quality signals from our review system that a post is worth reading.
-- Ability to **contribute** small nuggets of knowlege without the comprehensive understanding of a subject matter required to author your own post.
+- Ability to **contribute** small nuggets without the normal comprehensive understanding required to author a whole post.

 **For authors**